Alabama Trauma Registry

 - To expedite and help secure resource availability to trauma patients, especially those who have received debilitating injuries.
 This is done by linking patients with rehabilitation services.

 - To improve on the current trauma system through data research and analysis.

 More specifically, the second purpose is aimed at generating information related to external causes, injury severity, utilization/performance of protective equipment, treatment modalities and outcomes research.
 These data will further provide statewide information on the magnitude of traffic-related injuries and illustrate disparities among different segments of Alabama’s population.
 Pilot testing and initial data collection from trauma centers began in fiscal year 2000.

 ATR System Upgrade

-Please monitor the message of the day area in the registry and this web page for more information.
+Please monitor the Message of the Day in the ATR and this web page for more information.
 Call Alice Floyd at 334-206-3898 for questions.